Welcome to East Norfolk CAMRA's Good Beer Guide Selection Website.

 Results will not be announced, but will be available as soon as the Guide is launched, in the September following the selection process.

-On-line scoring started on January 1st, 2018, and close at 8pm on March 1st.
+On-line scoring will start on January 1st, 2019, and close at 8pm on March 1st.

 Within a week or so of scoring closing.

 The 2020 Good Beer Guide will be published in late August 2019.